victormartins/dotfiles/atom/packages/seti-ui/README.md

 -----

 ### Settings
 _To get here, Go to "Atom > Preferences" Select "Themes" and click the settings icon next to "Seti" under UI Theme dropdown_

 With 1.0 you can now adjust some of the more commonly requested features directly in Atom's settings view (Settings > Themes > Click the gear icon next to Seti).

-+ **File Icons:** Probably the most frequet requests has been a simpler way to disable the file icons for those of you using other file icon packages.
++ **File Icons:** Probably the most frequent request has been a simpler way to disable the file icons for those of you using other file icon packages.
 Now you can :)
 + **Compact Mode :** Seti 1.0's face-lift brings a cleaner, less cramped interface, which also happens to take up a bit more space.
 If you prefer the old more compact version, you can revert it here.
 + **Ignored Files:** By default, ignored files are shown as a muted grey.
 However, if you'd like to hide them altogether you can use this.
 + **Hide Tabs:** Lastly (for now), there have been a few requests to be able to hide tabs altogether.
 This is of course disabled by default, but if you're the anti-tab type, you can hide them here.